Slump: A period of decline or deterioration, during which a person performs slowly, inefficiently, or ineffectively

-My Slump for the Past Two to Three Months
+My Slump for the Past Few Months

 Not really.
 My productivity continued to decline, leading to an overall reduced output.